MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/notification-bot-in-teams.md

 <summary><b>Can I know all the targets where my bot is installed in and out of the notification project?</b></summary>

 There are [Microsoft Graph APIs](/graph/api/team-list-installedapps) to list apps installed in a team, group, or chat.
-If required you need to iterate your team, group, or chat into an installed app to be targeted.
+If necessary, iterate your team, group, or chat into an installed app to be targeted.
 In the notification project, it uses persistence storage to store installation targets.
 For more information, see [notification based on events](#notification-based-on-events).

 <br>